InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 [![Afterlife](https://img.youtube.com/vi/rf35zS131yg/0.jpg)](https://www.youtube.com/watch?v=rf35zS131yg)

+#### The Abyss
+(Non-canonical) a period of void before Judgment.

 #### Heavens and Hells
 By a process known as judgment, minds synchronize with planes of existence corresponding to their nature.
 There are Heavens and Hells for each chakra, and myriads beyond that.
+These are Astral planes--dream worlds--including elemental realms.
 - Heavens: benevolent minds inhabit these planes of existence and perform penances for other souls for a while before reincarnating to continue the process of transformation.
 - Hells: tormented minds are attracted to tormented places where they perform penances several times over for their sins before being allowed to reincarnate.

+The Heavens and Hells and reincarnation are not considered success, but they are not a failure, either: it is another chance--a literal extra life, if you will.

+Success in this life is attaining at least Level 4 Ascension--progressing to the next level of existence.

 ####  The Outer Heavens
-Beyond existence and beyond the comprehension of causal entities.
+Elsewhere called the Acausal realm, they are beyond existence and beyond the comprehension of causal entities.
 It is known to be fatal for a causal entity to look upon the true form of beings of the Outer Heavens.

+Attaining an existence in these realms is [winning the game](http://www.losethegame.net/).

 [![Celestial Beings](https://img.youtube.com/vi/4r5OgLFuykM/0.jpg)](https://www.youtube.com/watch?v=4r5OgLFuykM)